Asbestos-Related Diseases

 Types of Asbestos-Related Diseases

 Asbestos exposure can cause a wide range of health problems.
-There are two main types of asbestos-related lung diseases: benign (noncancerous) ones and malignant (cancerous) ones.
-Learn about these illnesses below.
+There are two main types of asbestos-related diseases: benign (noncancerous) ones and malignant (cancerous) ones.

 Malignant Asbestos-Related Diseases